 Could your Driving Test be cancelled in bad weather affecting the UK?
 If your Driving Test is booked during the Autumn and Winter months, there's an increase in the chances of it being cancelled due to bad driving conditions.

-In adverse weather conditions, such as icy roads and heavy snow, The Driver & Vehicle Standards Agency (DVSA) will not conduct Practical Driving Tests in bad weather as this could seriously affect the safety of you and the examiner.
+In adverse weather conditions, such as icy roads and heavy snow, The Driver & Vehicle Standards Agency (DVSA) will not conduct Practical Driving Tests as this could seriously affect the safety of you and the examiner.

 If you have your Driving Test booked and bad weather has been forecasted, you should follow the advice given on your appointment email or letter.